EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time: Experiments

 \subsection{Experiments on Real-World Data}

 To validate our method's performance in real-world scenarios, we collected and evaluated EROAM on our EROAM-campus dataset.
-The dataset contains ten sequences captured using a custom-built synchronized sensor suite, consisting of an iniVation DVXplorer event camera ($640\times480$ resolution) and a Livox Avia LiDAR mounted on a tripod.
+The dataset contains 16 sequences captured using a custom-built synchronized sensor suite, consisting of an iniVation DVXplorer event camera ($640\times480$ resolution) and a Livox Avia LiDAR mounted on a tripod.
 Both sensors were hardware-synchronized, and their extrinsic parameters were calibrated using the edge-based calibration method proposed in \cite{xing2023target, yuan2021pixel}.
 We manually performed arbitrary 3-DoF rotational motions while recording data, and obtained ground truth camera trajectories by combining high-precision LiDAR poses from Point-LIO \cite{he2023point} with the calibrated LiDAR-event camera extrinsic parameters.

-The quantitative comparison results across all sequences are presented in \prettyref{tab:real_world_evaluation}.
+The quantitative comparison results across all sixteen sequences are presented in \prettyref{tab:real_world_evaluation}.
 SMT fails to process any of the sequences, despite multiple parameter tuning attempts.
-RTPT shows very limited success, only managing to process the embankment sequence with an $\overline{ape}$ of \SI{0.654}{\degree}, but failing on all other sequences.
-CM-GAE and CMax-SLAM show inconsistent performance across different sequences - CM-GAE successfully processes 7 out of 10 sequences while CMax-SLAM processes 6, with both methods exhibiting significantly higher errors compared to our method when they do succeed, with $\overline{ape}$ ranging from \SI{0.518}{\degree} to \SI{14.063}{\degree}.
+RTPT shows very limited success, only managing to process the \texttt{embankment} sequence with an $\overline{ape}$ of \SI{0.654}{\degree}, but failing on all other sequences.
+CM-GAE and CMax-SLAM demonstrate significant limitations, with CM-GAE exhibiting large estimation errors ($\overline{ape} > \SI{20}{\degree}$) on 6 out of 16 sequences and CMax-SLAM failing on 5 sequences with $\overline{ape} > \SI{20}{\degree}$.
+Even on the sequences where these methods do not completely fail, they still exhibit significantly higher errors compared to our method, with $\overline{ape}$ up to \SI{19.126}{\degree}.

 In contrast, EROAM successfully processes all sequences while maintaining superior accuracy.
-Our method achieves the lowest error rates across all sequences, with $\overline{ape}$ consistently below \SI{1.557}{\degree} and $\overline{rpe}$ below \SI{0.537}{\degree}.
-The most challenging sequence is embankment-360, where EROAM still maintains reasonable accuracy ($\overline{ape}=\SI{1.557}{\degree}$) while CMax-SLAM fails completely.
+Our method achieves the lowest error rates across all sequences, with $\overline{ape}$ below \SI{1.0}{\degree} in the vast majority of sequences.
+Even in challenging large-angle motion scenarios, such as the \texttt{limx-rotation} sequence where the LimX TRON1 robot performs over 3 full rotations, EROAM still demonstrates excellent performance with $\overline{ape}=\SI{1.720}{\degree}$ and $\overline{rpe}=\SI{0.939}{\degree}$.